zulip/zulip/docs/subsystems/dependencies.md

   production deployment directory under `/home/zulip/deployments/`.
   This helps ensure that a Zulip installation doesn't leak large amounts of disk over time.
-* **Pinning versions of indirect dependencies**.
-We "pin" or "lock" the versions of our indirect dependencies files with `tools/update-locked-requirements` (powered by `pip-compile`).
-What this means is that we have some "source" requirements files, like `requirements/common.txt`, that declare the packages that Zulip depends on directly.
-Those packages have their own recursive dependencies.
-When adding or removing a dependency from Zulip, one simply edits the appropriate "source" requirements files, and then runs `tools/update-locked-requirements`.
-That tool will use `pip compile` to generate the `prod_lock.txt` and `dev_lock.txt` files that explicitly declare versions of all of Zulip's recursive dependencies.
-For indirect dependencies (i.e. dependencies not explicitly declared in the source requirements files), it provides helpful comments explaining which direct dependency (or dependencies) needed that indirect dependency.
-The process for using this system is documented in more detail in `requirements/README.md`.
 * **Scripts**.
 Often, we want a script running in production to use the Zulip virtualenv.
 To make that work without a lot of duplicated code, we have a helpful library,